-Atlantic Monthly Press is founded in Boston (as legend has it, at the bar of the Parker House Hotel.)
-It becomes the book-publishing imprint of the venerable Atlantic Monthly magazine.
+Atlantic Monthly Press is founded in Boston (as legend has it, at the bar of the Parker House Hotel).
+It becomes the book-publishing imprint of the venerable Atlantic Monthly magazine.1917

 Atlantic Monthly Press becomes an imprint of Little, Brown.1934

-Grove Street in New York’s Greenwich Village.
+Grove Press is founded on Grove Street in New York’s Greenwich Village.1947

 Twenty-eight-year-old Barney Rosset Jr. buys Grove Press for $3,000, and turns it into one of the most influential publishers of the 1950s, ’60s, and ’70s.1951

-Samuel Beckett’s ~Waiting for
+Samuel Beckett’s Waiting for Godot.1953

 Black Cat is created as the mass market paperback imprint of Grove Press.1960